tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-what-does-the-lock-icon.md

 <img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/.evocache/Permissions.PNG/fit-400x320.PNG?mtime=1302099806" width="242" height="228" />

-I think there should be different lock icons in SSMS, this way you will now if the proc is encrypted or that you don&#8217;t have view definition permissions&#8230;what do you think?
+I think there should be different lock icons in SSMS, this way you will now if the proc is encrypted or that you don't have view definition permissions…what do you think?

 \*** **Remember, if you have a SQL related question, try our [Microsoft SQL Server Programming][1] forum or our [Microsoft SQL Server Admin][2] forum**<ins></ins>